WhySoBad/zed-oat-extension/README.md

 ## Installation

-Currently, the extension is not yet added to the official zed extension catalog.
-Therefore, the extension needs to be [installed manually as a dev extension](https://zed.dev/docs/extensions/developing-extensions#developing-an-extension-locally).
+The extension is added to the official zed extension catalog, simply search after an extension named *Oat* and install it.

 ## Setup